platformsh/platformsh-docs/docs/src/guides/drupal9/memcached.md

 weight: -90
 ---

 Platform.sh recommends using Redis for caching with Drupal over Memcached, as Redis offers better performance when dealing with larger values as Drupal tends to produce.
-However, Memcached is also available if desired and is fully supported.
+But Memcached is also available if desired and is fully supported.

 ## Requirements